 This document describes how to troubleshoot a problem that can cause a failure when a call from Cisco CallManager is directed to a Cisco Unity voice mail port and the port does not pickup the call.

 This document also mentions how to troubleshoot the issue of calls that come from an ISDN PRI through Cisco CallManager that fail to connect to Cisco Unity.

 There are several other reasons why a Cisco Unity voice mail port might fail to pickup a call from Cisco CallManager.
-If the problem described in this document is not the problem that your system experiences, refer to the Related Information section at the end of this document.
+If the problem described in this document is not the problem that your system experiences, refer to the Related Information

 If your Cisco CallManager configuration uses Partitions and Calling Search Spaces, this document assumes that you already understand how to configure and troubleshoot them.
 If you would like to learn more about Partitions and Calling Search Spaces, refer to Understanding and Using Partitions and Calling Search Spaces With Cisco CallManager.

 This document also assumes that you understand the basic tasks required to integrate a Cisco Unity server with a Cisco CallManager server.

 The information in this document is based on these software and hardware versions:

 Cisco CallManager 3.1, 3.2, 3.3, 4.x, and 5.x

 The information in this document was created from the devices in a specific lab environment.
 All of the devices used in this document started with a cleared (default) configuration.
 If your network is live, make sure that you understand the potential impact of any command.

 Refer to Cisco Technical Tips Conventions for more information on document conventions.